whcampbell/Wizart/README.md

 request to make a fire sprite so that the onFire effect would actually look like something, and I worked on broadening the elemental effects.
 I started by adding an element component that could be attached to spells, and then to make that work I had to give the player a spell slot system.
 I did the basic structure of that (with a lot of hard coded constants for now) and I plan on working it out further in the upcoming weekend.

+### Meeting 14 - 1/14/21

+This meeting was only standup again.
+I get back from work pretty late these days (not because I work late, the commute is just long) so we had an evening meeting and everybody had evening plans.
+I'm okay with that, I just wanted to make sure we had any kind of meeting.
+The last thing
+I want to happen is for everybody to forget about the project and it eventually dies.
+Anyways I did some work as well, mostly just making the spell casting system less cringe.
+I just had to toss in some helper methods to avoid nested switch statements.
+The basic structure is all set up, it just needs to be fleshed out with all the different types of stuff, which I'm excited to do.
+At work I do QA testing, so I'm not gonna be writing much, just looking at other people's stuff.
+This is kinda sad, because I like writing.
+Oh well.
+Money is money, and cash is king.
+And I get to write for this project!
+It's all about the side hustle.